 - Plaintiff contracted the disease as a result of sexual intercourse

-Accordingly, a person who knowingly and intentionally fails to disclose knowledge of his sexually transmitted disease to a sexual partner can be held liable for any injuries sustained by the partner.
+Accordingly, a person who knowingly and intentionally fails to disclose knowledge of his sexually transmitted disease to a sexual partner can be liable for any injuries that the partner suffered from.

 Intentional Infliction of Emotional Distress